What is feline leukemia?

 - Bleach (sodium hypochlorite, calcium hypochlorite or sodium dichloroisocyanurate)

 Do not let cats free roam, either keep your cat inside or provide a cat enclosure.

 There is a vaccine for FeLV.
-This is recommended for cats who are at high risk of exposure to the virus.
-No vaccine is 100% effective, so it should not be assumed that a cat is completely safe from infection once it is vaccinated
+This is recommended for cats for high-risk cats.
+No vaccine is 100% effective, therefore it cannot be assumed that a vaccinated cat is completely safe.

 Test new cats for FeLV.